hurenkam/node-red-hue-services/README.md

 - Provide better low level support for simple resources as 'grouped_light' or 'light'.
 - Improve the generic device node (which allows using as of yet unsupported devices)
 - Provide a generic sevice node (to allow using as of yet unsupported services)
+- Support more devices
+  - smart button (should be easy to do, but i don't have one to test)
+  - tap dial switch (should be similar to a lutron aurora, but i don't have one to test)

 # Use
 Using these nodes requires a bit of knowledge on the clip v2 api, as i designed this palette